- Joined

 PREAMBLE

-We the citizens, of The Commonwealth of Redmont, in order to form a more perfect country, establish this Constitution to guarantee the preservation and protection of Justice, promote the general welfare of our citizens, and secure the liberty of our participation in the governance of this country.
-All citizens and the Government of Commonwealth of Redmont will abide by these here set principles to play and unite as one country, The Commonwealth of Redmont, hereinafter called Redmont.
+We the citizens, of the Commonwealth of Redmont, in order to form a more perfect country, establish this Constitution to guarantee the preservation and protection of Justice, promote the general welfare of our citizens, and secure the liberty of our participation in the governance of this country.
+All citizens and the Government of the Commonwealth of Redmont will abide by these here set principles to play and unite as one country, the Commonwealth of Redmont, hereinafter called Redmont.

 PART I - THE CONGRESS